Optimal reconstruction of general sparse stochastic block models: The Recursive Formula and its Derivatives

 At this point, we choose $\lambda_2^2d$ large enough so that this absolute value is at most $\lambda_2^2\frac{\delta^2q^2}{64}$.
 Moreover, due to the factor of $\frac{P_{ij}}{\pi_j} - 1$ appearing in each term of the sum, and since the remaining factor $\Prob{\sigma_k = j \middle\vert \sigma_L} - \mathbbm{1}(\sigma_k = j)$ is bounded in absolute value by 1, we have that the residual term

 Thus, when we have an independent sum of these residual terms over the children of the root, we may apply Hoeffding's Inequality and obtain a small error with high probability due to cancellation.
-To bound the sum in a high probability situation, we use Hoeffding's Inequality in the form that it is presented in Theorem 4 in \cite{Hoeffding}.
+To bound the sum in a high probability situation, we use the following form of Hoeffding's Inequality.
+We have that